-Does Priority Pass get me access to Centurion Lounges?
+Does Priority Pass get me access to Amex Centurion Lounges?

 While Priority Pass is a valuable benefit of the Platinum Card, it will not get you access into the Centurion Lounge.

-There’s also a certain “exclusivity factor” since you need to be a member of Amex to enter and hold a Platinum Card or Centurion Card to get in for free.
+There’s also a certain “exclusivity factor” since you need to hold a Platinum Card or Centurion Card to get in for free.
 (Although with the crowding issues at some of these Centurion Lounges, you may not necessarily feel so “exclusive.”)

 Can I bring guests with me into The Centurion Lounge?

 Yes.
 American Express used to allow Platinum Card members to bring in two guests or an unlimited number of immediate family members.
 However, they recently changed this policy and now only allow a total of two guests, regardless of familial status.